 Attitudes Toward Board Portals Prove Value

-“Board portal technology has revolutionized the way many organizations manage the board preparation process, from creation of materials to distribution and archiving,” noted the “Trends in Board Portal Adoption” report — and the technology isn’t done yet.
+“Board portal technology has revolutionised the way many organisations manage the board preparation process, from creation of materials to distribution and archiving,” noted the “Trends in Board Portal Adoption” report — and the technology isn’t done yet.
 As factors like methods of communication continue to evolve, board portal vendors will “continue to adapt.”

-In the meantime, corporations and organizations will no doubt find even more to love about the world’s most innovative and advanced board portal platforms.
+In the meantime, corporations and organisations will no doubt find even more to love about the world’s most innovative and advanced board portal platforms.

 May 31, 2018

 Irish Fund Management, Boards Prepare for CP86 deadline